waleed-ali-sarwar/waleed-ali-sarwar.github.io/README.md

 # Portfolio Website

-This is a project based on the Microsoft Assessment.
+This is a project based on the Microsoft Assessment / Microsoft Frontend developer Professional Certificate.

 ## Features